 Mental Disorders and Spiritual Healing comes closest to building a Christian doctrine for mental illness.
 The book dwells on the historical aspect of mental illness in the Eastern Church.
-However, it only dwells on the history of the Eastern Church and mental illness.
+However, it only contemplates on the history of the Eastern Church and mental illness.
 The book does not trace a religious progression to a contemporary faith framework.

 The realm of such a discussion goes beyond this article.
 However, a few examples will demonstrate this tension.

 The ancients did not know about cancer, especially brain cancer.
 The effects of brain cancer are far-reaching and affect a broad range of mental capacities.
 It can cause once-stable people to become impulsive.
 Some can become liars, and others can turn angry and violent.
 Some can inflict self-harm or punish others, and many more.
 The same conditions can happen after someone sustains a concussion – most likely through a car accident, a contact sport, or falling and hitting their head.

 Nor did the ancients understand epilepsy, whose seizures cause people to fall to the floor and violently shake.

 The ancients did not comprehend the idea of strokes and would likely have subscribed it to demons.

 Strokes can cause changes in moods and personalities.
 For example, I heard the story about an esteemed civic leader and positive contributor in a nearby community.
 One night, while sleeping, he woke up and started angrily shouting and screaming at his wife.
 Later, he would yell and shout at every person he met for no apparent reason.
 This abrasive change in nature never abated.
 Medical specialists determined that he had suffered a stroke that affected this part of the brain.
 The stroke was a permanent and irreversible condition that drugs could control or stabilize but required full-time care in a psychiatric facility.